angulardart/site-angulardart/src/angular/glossary.md

-  Angular provides and relies upon its own sophisticated dependency-injection system to assemble and run applications by "injecting" application parts into other application parts where and when needed.
+  Angular provides and relies upon its own sophisticated dependency-injection system to assemble and run applications by "injecting" app parts into other app parts where and when needed.

   At the core, an [`injector`](#injector) returns dependency values on request.
   The expression `injector.get(token)` returns the value associated with the given token.